eeshansrivastava89/datascienceapps/FRONTEND_SIMPLIFICATION.md

 This doc is intentionally brief: a pre/post visual and a chunked todo list you can chip away at.
 No code in here.

+## Prompt

+Please read through project_history.md -> backend_migration.md -> frontend_simplification.md in extreme detail so you understand where I am right now .. pay attention to working principles.
+Explore the codebase of soma-portfolio repo so you understand the code in context of my project history doc.
+Let me know once you have perfect understand of my code and work, and where I am currently in my workflow.

 ## Before (today)

 - Page loads global scripts and everything is wired imperatively.